 It goes from there to twisting words around until its convinced they read differently than they actually read.
 The following argument can best be summed up as: "the killing is justified because the killing is justified."
 Because we say its lawful, it must be lawful.
 (Hence the intense leaning on the AUMF later.)

 In Hamdi, a plurality of the Supreme Court used the Mathews v.
-Eldridge balancing test to analyze the Fifth Amendment due process rights of a U.S. citizen captured on the battlefield in Afghanistan and detained in the United States who wished to challenge the government's assertion that he was a part of enemy forces, explaining that "the process due in any given instance is determined by weighing 'the private interest that will be affected by the official action' against the Government's asserted interest, 'including the function involved' and the burdens the Government would face in providing greater process.""Constitutionality," in the DOJ's hands, is mostly about what rights people don't have.
+Eldridge balancing test to analyze the Fifth Amendment due process rights of a U.S. citizen captured on the battlefield in Afghanistan and detained in the United States who wished to challenge the government's assertion that he was a part of enemy forces, explaining that "the process due in any given instance is determined by weighing 'the private interest that will be affected by the official action' against the Government's asserted interest, 'including the function involved' and the burdens the Government would face in providing greater process."

 The DOJ continues on to wave away the Fourth, again using the AUMF as justification.